 The computer aims the launcher and prompts the crew to arm and fire a pre-selected number of rounds.
 Multiple mission sequences can be pre-programmed and stored in the computer.

-ATACMS (army tactical missile system)
+ATACMS (army tactical missile system) details

-The block IA missile extends the range to more than 300km by reducing the submunition payload and adding GPS guidance.
-The block 1A unitary missile, with a single-burst warhead, was first deployed in support of Operation Iraqi Freedom in March/April 2003.
-Lockheed Martin was awarded a first US Army contract for production of the unitary missile in February 2004 and a second, for 50 missiles, in January 2005.
+The block 1A missile extends the range to more than 300km by reducing the submunition payload and adding GPS guidance.
+The block 1A unitary missile, which has a single-burst warhead, was first deployed in support of Operation Iraqi Freedom in March/April 2003.
+The M57E1 ATACMS MOD missile is equipped with inertial measurement unit and GPS guidance to engage point and area targets 300km away.

 GMLRS orders and deliveries